QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 A  ``Big K, little k`` analysis played an important role in the  previous lecture :doc:`BCG_complete_mkts`.

-A more subtle version of a ``Big K, little k``  will be featured in our  presentation and analysis of  BCG incomplete markets environment.
+A more subtle version of a ``Big K, little k``   features in  the   BCG incomplete markets environment here.

-We use it to convey the heart of what BCG call a **rational conjectures** equilibrium in which the ``rational conjectures`` are about equilibrium pricing functions in regions of the state space that an average consumer or firm does not choose to inhabit in equilibrium.
+We use it to convey the heart of what BCG call a **rational conjectures** equilibrium in which conjectures are about equilibrium pricing functions in regions of the state space that  in equilibrium an average consumer or firm does not visit.